 For the burgers

-- Place the rice, beans, onion, potato, cornmeal, BBQ sauce, garlic powder, chili powder, liquid smoke, salt and syrup into a food processor.
-Pulse a few times until chunky.
-Add the corn and pulse a few more times.
-Don’t overpulse or the mixture will get too soft and diplike.
+- To a food processor add the rice, beans, onion, potato, oats, BBQ sauce, garlic powder, chili powder, liquid smoke and salt.
+Pulse a few times until combined but still chunky.